BobStein/qiki-python/README.md

 The time to create value and safety by obscuring will soon be over.
-It's time to put all our thinking on the table.
+It is time to put all our thinking on the table.

 A qiki will allow you to rate and relate: